 - Reward-based training for basic commands

+When are cats teenagers?
 Understanding your cat’s teenage phase is crucial for providing the best care during this transformative period.
 I’ve found that cats between 6 months and 2 years need extra patience support and consistent guidance as they develop into well-adjusted adults.

 By recognizing the physical and behavioral changes providing appropriate enrichment and maintaining consistent boundaries you’ll help your teenage cat navigate this exciting phase successfully.
 I recommend focusing on positive reinforcement and creating a stable environment that supports their growing independence.